mota494/42_minishell/README.md

 # Issues

-after pressing CTRL+\ the error code has to update to 131

 after stopping a command with CTRL+\ there's invalid free

+exit with more than 1 arg has to print an error